wighawag/hardhat-deploy/README.md

 `--solcInput`: allow the use of full solc-input as fallback.
 Note that the whole source folder will be included in the result of the verification on etherscan.

-`--force-license`: This flag reset the deployments from scratch.
-Previously deployed contract are not considered.
+`--force-license`: This flag force the use of the license specified by --license (useful if your inline SPDX are not compatible with etherscan list)

 ## Environment extensions